Kalvyn-Lu/DropzoneGallery/README.md

 2. If images appear, files are valid.
 Click "Generate Image Sheet" button
 3. Image sheet should appear under "Generated Image Sheets:" text.
 Should be a single image

+##TODO
+* Change layout to be more user friendly and visually appealing

 ###Example:
 ![Result](https://s14.postimg.org/yb5puynpd/Screenshot_2016_11_12_at_4_02_11_PM.png)"Result"